sravyarachuri/Recipe_Finder/README.md

-🍴 Recipe Finder – RecipeRealm
+# 🍴 Recipe Finder – RecipeRealm

-📌 Overview
+## 📌 Overview

-The Recipe Finder (RecipeRealm) is a web-based application developed using HTML, CSS, and JavaScript.
-It was designed to allow users to explore and search for recipes based on ingredients, cuisine, diet, and cooking time.
+**RecipeRealm** is a web-based application built with **HTML, CSS, and JavaScript** that allows users to explore and search for recipes based on ingredients, cuisine, diet, and cooking time.
-External APIs were integrated for real-time recipe fetching, and mock recipes were also included to ensure functionality even without an API key.
+It integrates external APIs for real-time recipe fetching and also includes mock recipes to ensure functionality even without an API key.

+---

-🚀 Features
+## 🚀 Features

-🔍 Recipes can be searched based on ingredients.
+- 🔍 **Ingredient-based Search:** Find recipes using ingredients you have.

-🥗 Recipes can be filtered by cuisine, diet, and cooking time.
+- 🥗 **Filters:** Filter recipes by cuisine, diet, and cooking time.

-🎲 A random recipe can be generated through the Secret Recipe feature.

-❤️ Recipes can be saved in a Favorites list.
+- 🎲 **Secret Recipe:** Generate a random recipe for fun experimentation.
+- ❤️ **Favorites:** Save your favorite recipes for quick access.

-📂 Recipes are organized into categories (Desserts, Drinks, Salads, etc.).
+- 📂 **Categories:** Recipes organized into Desserts, Drinks, Salads, and more.

-📖 Detailed instructions, nutrition information, and images are displayed in a recipe modal.
+- 📖 **Detailed View:** View step-by-step instructions, nutrition info, and images in a modal.

-⏳ A loading spinner was implemented for smoother user experience.
+- ⏳ **Smooth Experience:** Loading spinner implemented for seamless interaction.

-📱 The design was made responsive to function on both desktop and mobile devices.
+- 📱 **Responsive Design:** Optimized for both desktop and mobile devices.

+---

-🛠️ Tech Stack
+## 🛠️ Tech Stack

-Frontend: HTML5, CSS3, JavaScript
+- **Frontend:** HTML5, CSS3, JavaScript

-API: TheMealDB/ Spoonacular
+- **API:**  Spoonacular API.

-Deployment: GitHub Pages
+- **Deployment:** GitHub Pages / Netlify

+---

-⚡ Deployment
+## ⚡ Deployment

-The project was deployed using GitHub Pages or Netlify for free and easy access.
+The project is deployed using **GitHub Pages** making it easily accessible online:

-📌 Note for Reviewers / Tutors

-For security reasons, the personal Spoonacular API key was not included in this repository.
-To enable the live recipe fetching functionality, a free API key may be generated from Spoonacular and inserted into the script.js file at the placeholder shown below:

-const apiKey = "YOUR_API_KEY_HERE";

-Until then, mock recipes have been provided so that the primary features of the application may still be explored and tested without an API key.
+---